 Family & Interests

 In 1988, Pastor met his wife, Pamela, at Berean, and after a year of courting, they were married by Pastor Byrd in what is now the chapel.
 Pam worked as a teacher, and Sean was a paratrooper and forward observer during these early years of their life.
-In 1994, God blessed them with a son, and he presently is a student at the Academy.
+In 1994, God blessed them with a son, Austin.
+Austin is married and pastor and Miss Pam have one grandaughter--Autumn Renee.

 Pamela has been as much a part of Berean as Pastor has.
 She taught first grade in the Academy for six years and presently works as a teacher's aide.